mdn/content/files/en-us/web/css/css_media_queries/index.md

 {{CSSRef}}

-**CSS media queries** module enables testing and querying viewport values or user-agent features, to conditionally apply CSS styles based on the current user environment.
-Media queries are used in the CSS `@media` rule and in other contexts and languages, such as HTML and JavaScript.
+The **CSS media queries** module enables testing and querying of viewport values and browser or device features, to conditionally apply CSS styles based on the current user environment.
+Media queries are used in the CSS `@media` rule and other contexts and languages such as HTML and JavaScript.

 Media queries are a key component of [responsive design](/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design).
-They enable applying CSS styles depending on the presence or value of device characteristics.
-It's common to apply a media query based on the {{Glossary("viewport")}} size so that layout choices can be made for devices with different screen sizes.
-For example, you may increase the font sizes when printing a page, the padding between paragraphs when a page is viewed in portrait mode, or the size of buttons on touchscreens.
+They enable conditional setting of CSS styles depending on the presence or value of device characteristics.
+It's common to use a media query based on {{Glossary("viewport")}} size to set appropriate layouts on devices with different screen sizes — for example three columns on a wide screen or a single column on a narrow screen.

+Other common examples include increasing the font size and hiding navigation menus when printing a page, adjusting the padding between paragraphs when a page is viewed in portrait or landscape mode, or increasing the size of buttons to provide a larger hit area on touchscreens.

 In [CSS](/en-US/docs/Web/CSS), use the {{cssxref("@media")}} [at-rule](/en-US/docs/Web/CSS/At-rule) to conditionally apply part of a style sheet based on the result of a media query.
 To conditionally apply an entire style sheet, use {{cssxref("@import")}}.